Traberry/loraserver-docker-compose-arm/README.md

-# LoRa Server Docker setup
+# LoRaServer Project Docker setup for ARM

 This repository contains a skeleton to setup the [LoRa Server](https://www.loraserver.io) project using [docker-compose](https://docs.docker.com/compose/).